-The normal earnings rate with this card isn’t bad, either.
-You’ll earn 2 miles per dollar spent on every purchase, which means you don’t have to track categories or pick and choose which card to use, if you have more than one.
-The only thing to remember is that if you’re booking travel, do so through the Capital One Travel portal with your card because you’ll earn a far higher rate: 10 miles per dollar spent on hotels and rental cars and 5 miles per dollar spent on flights.
+The normal rewards rate with this card isn’t bad, either.
+You’ll earn 2 miles per dollar spent on every purchase, which means you don’t have to track categories or pick and choose which card to use if you have more than one.
+The only thing to remember is that if you’re booking travel, do it through the Capital One Travel portal because you’ll earn a far higher rate: 10 miles per dollar spent on hotels and rental cars and 5 miles per dollar spent on flights.

-Finally, one of the things we like about this card is that you’ll earn an annual 10,000-mile bonus to your account each year on your cardholder anniversary.
-There are no strings attached with this gift: You’ll earn it whether you spend $10,000 or $0 (although be careful, because if you go too long without making a purchase, it’s not uncommon for credit card companies to close your card for you).
+Finally, one of the things we like about this card is that you’ll earn an annual 10,000-mile bonus to your account each year on your anniversary.
+There are no strings attached with this gift; you’ll earn it whether you spend $10,000 or $0 (although be careful, because if you go too long without making a purchase it’s not uncommon for credit card companies to close your card for you).

-Keep in mind that Capital One, like other card issuers, relies on the merchant category code, or MCC, to figure out what counts as a travel purchase or not.
+Keep in mind that Capital One, like other card issuers, relies on the merchant category code (MCC) to figure out what counts as a travel purchase or not.
 If you’re worried that a purchase might not count, it’s safer to go through the Capital One Travel portal since that’s guaranteed.

 You can also redeem your rewards for gift cards, a check or an account credit, but you probably won’t be able to maximize your value that way.